GoogleChrome/web.dev/src/site/content/en/learn/images/gif/index.md

 works a bit like "Uglifying" JavaScript, where repeated strings of characters throughout the file are saved to a sort of internal dictionary, so they can be referenced rather than repeated every time they appear.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/AWgIX677XevD9J0ZUBo3.png", alt="Visualization of the gif reference using a four-by-four grid", width="800", height="873" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/AWgIX677XevD9J0ZUBo3.png", alt="Visualization of the gif reference using a four-by-four grid.", width="800", height="873" %}

 Granted, the [algorithm isn't quite as simple](https://giflib.sourceforge.net/whatsinagif/lzw_image_data.html) as a paint-by-number.
 It steps again through the generated table of color codes to find repeated sequences of pixel colors and creates a second table of referencable codes.
 At no